- House and Senate negotiators reach two-year budget deal

-Sheen’s attorney, Yale Galanter, said the actor has already spent 93 days at Promises this year and the center could choose to credit that time toward his sentence.
+Sheen’s attorney, Yale Galanter, said the actor already has spent 93 days at Promises this year and that the center could choose to credit that time toward his sentence.

 “Credit for time served is absolutely on the table,” Galanter said.
 “How much credit he gets is up to Promises.”

-Charlie Sheen said they argued but he denied threatening her, and he told police that he was upset by the divorce threat.
-Sheen previously went through a bitter divorce and custody battle with his ex-wife Denise Richards.
+Sheen told police he was upset by the divorce threat.
+He previously went through a bitter divorce and custody battle with his ex-wife Denise Richards.

 Within a week of Sheen’s arrest, he and Mueller Sheen both said they wanted to reconcile.
 In February, they hugged in an Aspen courtroom after a judge modified a restraining order that kept them from contacting each other.